 A Trans-Pacific Collaboration

-Constructed well outside of the classical period in 2000, Lan Su Chinese Garden is neither a true Classical garden nor anybody’s residence.
+Constructed well outside of the classical period in the year 2000, Lan Su Chinese Garden is neither a true Classical garden nor anybody’s residence.

 Yet, it is a remarkably accurate and faithful representation of one.